ravener/clox/README.md

 ```
 Should suffice.

-Do keep in mind the `gperf` hash function, you may want to integrate that in to your build tool somehow.
-I recommend doing so for developement but for release it's better to just publish the generated file and let users compile rightaway.
+Do keep in mind the `gperf` hash function, you may want to integrate that into your build tool somehow.
+I recommend doing so for development but for release, it's better to just publish the generated file and let users compile right away.

 ## TODO
 Other changes I'd like to demonstrate in this repository include: